tonyhaunschmidt/GA-PROJECT-2-GETMEMES/README.md

 #### CHALLENGES
 * Finding a solution to passing a state from page to page without using useParams.
-* Developing a visually pleasing collage with interchangable image sizes.
+* Developing a visually pleasing collage with interchangeable image sizes.

 #### WINS
 * Getting to grips with React.